CBSE 10 SST Chapter 2 Forest and Wildlife Resources Questions and Answers

 Ans: The Indian Wildlife (Protection) Act was implemented in 1972, with various provisions for protecting habitats.

-• The program was towards protecting the remaining population of certain endangered species by banning hunting, giving legal protection to their habitats, and restricting trade in wildlife.
+• The program was to protect the remaining population of certain endangered species by banning hunting, giving legal protection to their habitats, and restricting wildlife trade.

 • Subsequently, central and many state governments established national parks and wildlife sanctuaries about which you have already studied.